Divorce with children

 Navigating separation and divorce with dependent children can feel overwhelming.
 Many people need clarity about their legal options, how child support is calculated, and what parenting arrangements might look like in practice.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can ask questions tailored to your situation and receive guidance about the general legal landscape, the steps involved, and the range of options that may be available to you.
+People can ask questions relating to their situation and receive general legal information about the legal landscape, the stages involved, and the range of options that may be available.
 Our AI helps you understand the process and your rights without providing legal advice.

 However, only a licensed family law lawyer can provide legal advice specific to your individual circumstances.
 If you'd like professional guidance on your particular situation, we can connect you with a lawyer who specialises in family law and can advise you on the best path forward for you and your children.